akczcz/akv2k8s/README.md

 LAB uses imperative way of deployment (Azure CLI commands in this case).
 You will use probably declarative way of deployment resources in your environment, in a meaning of definition of service instance using of Azure Resource Manager (ARM) templates, Bicep, or Terraform type of deployment or any other declarative infrastructure description.
 Moreover, you will probably orchestrate such declarative way of deployment in your Continuous Integration/Continuous Deployment pipelines (Using Azure DevOps, or Github, or any other tools).
-Infrastructure described bellow does not contain other security related topics, which should beared in mind and implemented according to security baselines and needed level of security by your project (it can be e.g. using private endpoints, private cluster deployment, encryption at rest, more advanced integration to AAD, etc.).
+Infrastructure described bellow does not contain other security related topics, which should be beared in mind and implemented according to security baselines and needed level of security by your project (it can be e.g. using private endpoints, private cluster deployment, encryption at rest, more advanced integration to AAD, etc.).
 You should also check the source of akv2k8s project on its github pages (https://github.com/SparebankenVest/akv2k8s-website/blob/master/source/content/index.mdx) and thing about all aspects of this OpenSource project before using it in your deployment.

 # Project's Goal